 National Bat Helpline – From Tuesday 21st July 2020, the helpline team will be able to organize some visits (under certain circumstances) from Volunteer Bat Roost Visitors now that Natural England has issued new guidance for their volunteers.
 This will not cover every situation usually eligible for a visit; for more information, see here .
 Please note, volunteers working on behalf of Natural England under the free advice service managed by the Helpline, follow guidelines issued by Natural England which therefore may deviate from some other guidelines issued for other bat workers.
 Bat carers in the Bat Care Network have been issued with advice and we will keep in close touch with them.
 Please bear with us as most of the work of the Helpline is being dealt with remotely, and we are experiencing extremely high call volumes, so you may experience slightly longer delays when trying to reach us or in gaining responses.

 Membership/Fundraising/Communications – Although there may also be some delays in replying to enquiries, be assured that we are doing all we can to stay in contact with our members, donors and funders.
 We are also continuing to work hard with all our supporters and collaborators to dispel the negative press surrounding bats.
 Fundraising is likely to become increasingly challenging over the coming months, your support will never be more important than now.
-We are still unable to send welcome/Adopt a Bat packs but we working hard to find alternatives to get the packs sent ASAP.
+There may be some delays in sending welcome/Adopt a Bat packs.
 Please bear with us.
 Thank you.

 Pin badge/leaflet/poster requests - we unfortunately are not able to fulfill any requests for pin badges, leaflets or posters/bat dropping ID cards for the time being.
 Please email us if you have any questions - email@example.com